-Peppered Corydoras (Corydoras Paleatus) Fish Species Profile
+Peppered Corydoras (Corydoras Paleatus) Species Profile & Care Guide

 The peppered Corydoras is one of the more popular types of Corydoras because it is very hardy, resistant and adapts to a wide range of water parameters, making this an ideal candidate for a beginner aquarist and the community tank.

 These Corydoras are small, good looking catfish and they can be be found in a variety of colours and patterning, depending on where they originated.